 - PhD, Family Science, University of Connecticut, 1990

 - MS, Marriage and Family Therapy, University of Connecticut, 1987

 - BS, Psychology, Penn State University, 1984

-- 2003-Present Director, Marriage and Family Therapy Program Professor, Human Development & Family Science, The Ohio State University
+- 2003-Present Director, Marriage and Family Therapy Program Professor, Human Development and Family Science, The Ohio State University

-- 1997-2007, Associate Professor, Human Development & Family Science, The Ohio State University
+- 1997-2007, Associate Professor, Human Development and Family Science, The Ohio State University

-- 1992-1997 Assistant Professor, Human Development & Family Science, The Ohio State University
+- 1992-1997 Assistant Professor, Human Development and Family Science, The Ohio State University

 - 1991-1992 Visiting Assistant Professor, MFT Program Family and Child Development, Virginia Tech University

 - 1990-1992 Research Associate, MayaTech Corporation, Silver Spring, MD

 - Bartle-Haring, Suzanne (PI).
 Factors in choosing Breast Cancer Screening.
 This study was small program providing breast cancer education sessions to women 39 and over, and then following them for a year to see what characteristics contribute to compliance with screening.